-Earlier this year, Fred VanVleet set the Toronto Raptors’ franchise record for points against the Orlando Magic, which got us thinking about where all the other teams’ single-game NBA scoring records currently stand.
-Since 2010, 12 different teams saw their scoring records broken or tied including the 11th 70-point game in NBA history.
+Back in 2022, Ja Morant set the Memphis Grizzlies franchise record for points against the San Antonio Spurs.
+That amazing moment got us thinking about where all the other teams’ single-game NBA scoring records currently stand.

 With this in mind, let’s take a look at the most points scored by an individual in a game for each NBA team.

 On three separate occasions, a Hawks player scored a franchise-high 57 points in a game.
-The first came in 1961 when Bob Pettit dropped 57 for the St. Louis Hawks in a 141-138 win against the Detroit Pistons.
-Pettit also recorded 28 rebounds in the game.
-The other two franchise record 57-point performances were done by Dominique Wilkins.
+The first came in 1961 when Bob Pettit did it for the St. Louis Hawks in a 141-138 win against the Detroit Pistons.
+Dominique Wilkins topped the feat by scoring 57 points twice with the team.

-His first 57-point game came in the penultimate matchup of the 1985-1986 season when the Hawks faced the New Jersey Nets.
+The first came in the penultimate matchup of the 1985-1986 season when the Hawks faced the New Jersey Nets.
 This performance helped him become the NBA’s scoring leader for the season.
-He would once again tie the Hawks’ single-game scoring record in December 1986 against the Chicago Bulls.
-Wilkins was extremely efficient, shooting 68% from the field helping lead the Hawks to a 123-95 win.
-He also added nine rebounds, four assists and two steals.
+He would once again tie the single-game scoring record in December 1986 against the Chicago Bulls.
+Wilkins was extremely efficient, shooting 68% from the field, and helping lead the Hawks to a 123-95 win.

 Charlotte Hornets: Kemba Walker (60 points)

-In the Charlotte Hornets’ franchise history, there have only been two 50-point games, both recorded by Kemba Walker.
-He first broke the Hornets’ franchise record for points in a game in 2016 when he scored 52 points against the Utah Jazz.
-He nearly recorded a triple-double in the game, adding nine rebounds and eight assists as the Hornets took a 124-119 win.
+In the Charlotte Hornets’ history, there have only been two 50-point games, both recorded by Kemba Walker.
+He first broke the franchise record in 2016 when he scored 52 points against the Utah Jazz.

-Two years later, Kemba broke his own franchise record scoring 60 points against the Philadelphia 76ers in an overtime loss.
-This included scoring 35 points in the second half going into overtime with 58 points.
+Two years later, Kemba broke his own franchise record by scoring 60 points against the Philadelphia 76ers in an overtime loss.
+This included scoring 35 points in the second half.
 In the overtime period, Kemba went cold scoring just two points on 1-of-5 shooting.

 Chicago Bulls: Michael Jordan (69 points)

-Michael Jordan holds the NBA record for the highest career scoring average in league history.
-He was a 10-time scoring champion in his career, including an NBA record seven straight from the 1986-1987 season to the 1992-1993 campaign.
-The best scoring output of his career came on March 28, 1990, when he scored 69 points against the Cleveland Cavaliers.
+Michael Jordan holds the NBA record for the highest career-scoring average in league history.
+He was a 10-time scoring champion, including an NBA record seven straight from 1986 to 1993.
+The best scoring output of his career came on March 28, 1990, when he scored 69 against the Cleveland Cavaliers.
 Jordan also recorded a career-high 18 rebounds along with six assists and four steals.
 The Bulls went on to win the game 117-113 win in overtime.

 Denver Nuggets: David Thompson (73 points)

 There have been six players in NBA history that have scored 70 points in a game.
-Of those players, David Thompson is the only one to do so that played in the ABA.
-In the final game of the 1977-1978 season, David Thompson went off for 73 points in a game, shooting a super efficient 28-of-38 from the field.
+Of those players, David Thompson is the only ABA veteran.
+In the final game of the 1977-1978 season, Thompson went off for 73 points.
+Shooting a super-efficient 28-of-38 from the field.
 However, it was not enough to give the Nuggets the win as they went on to lose 139-137 to the Detroit Pistons.

 Detroit Pistons: Jerry Stackhouse (57 points)

-Jerry Stackhouse’s 2000-2001 season with the Detroit Pistons saw him set a franchise best for scoring average in a single-season.
-He averaged 29.8 points per game, leading the NBA in total points scored.
-During the season, Stackhouse also set the Pistons franchise record for points in a game, scoring 57 points against the Chicago Bulls in the final month of the season.
-He started the game off hot scoring 24 points in the opening quarter on 8-of-11 shooting.
-He went on to finish the game strong by scoring 16 points helping the Pistons secure a 110-83 win.
+Jerry Stackhouse’s 2000-2001 season with the Detroit Pistons saw him set the franchise record for scoring in a single season.
+He averaged 29.8 points per game and led the league in the category.
+During the season, Stackhouse also set the Pistons franchise record for points in a game, scoring 57 against the Chicago Bulls in the final month of the season.

 Golden State Warriors: Wilt Chamberlain (100 points)

-During the 1961-1962 season, Wilt Chamberlain dominated by averaging 50.4 points and 27.2 rebounds for the year.
-He recorded 50 points or more in a game 45 times, highlighted by an NBA record 100-point game on March 2, 1962.
+In 1962, Wilt Chamberlain dominated and built his legend by averaging 50.4 points and 27.2 rebounds per game.
+He recorded 50 points or more in a game 45 times, highlighted by an NBA record 100-point game on March 2 of that year.
 Wilt Chamberlain’s 100-point game is not only the Golden State Warriors’ franchise record for points scored in a game, but it’s also the NBA record.
-In addition, he also set records for field goals made in a game and a half as well as points scored in a half.

 Houston Rockets: James Harden (61 points twice)